HarithasriMohankumar/Mini_project/README.md

 the project "Implementation of an Image Encryption algorithm using the chaotic maps" is submitted as the requirement of the course INT300 -MINI PROJECT of our University

 Team Members:-
-Srnivas M @srinivasmathi, Sriram K @Sriiiiio
+Srinivas M @srinivasmathi, Sriram K @Sriiiiio

 It uses the Confusion-Diffusion model which increases the security and makes the encryption strenuous to crack.
 Permutations are done to shuffle the image’s pixel values which decrease the